What Questions Should I Ask When Researching Window Companies?

 - Ask questions about manufacturing and installation

-The $189 price is misleading because it often represents a smaller-than-average window size or a lesser quality product.
-Many times the price only covers a partial window installation, not the complete job.
+The $189 price is misleading, because it often represents a smaller-than-average window size or a lesser quality product.
+Many times the price only covers a partial window installation and not the complete job.

 When it comes to buying quality windows, you get what you pay for.
-Windows are an investment in your home and if you want a product that is going to look great, perform and last, expect to pay a little more.
+Need help researching replacement window companies?
+View our window company comparison chart for more information on the top brands in the window industry.
+Windows are an investment in your home, and if you want a product that is going to look great, perform and last longer, expect to pay a little more.
 Learn more about what goes into the price of a window and what you should expect the cost to be.

 Builder / Construction Grade Windows $$+